 When we are not fostering an injured animal or pregnant queen and her kittens, we will accept other fosters on a secondary basis, usually from a local shelter or rescue.
 Feral Angels works closely with all of our community shelters and rescues to ensure that each and every foster is provided for in a comfortable home environment, is spayed/neutered and provided with the ultimate in veterinary care until such time as the foster is ready for adoption.
 At that time, the foster is placed on display at the shelter, or is taken to adoption events for optimum exposure.

-We are experienced in, and are facilitated to, care for cats, dogs, kittens and puppies.
+We are experienced in, and are facilitated to, care for cats and kittens.